 General Secretary, The Wild Flower Society, Sheila Wynn, 17 Southfield Drive, West Bradford, Clitheroe, Lancashire BB7 4TU

 Systematics Research Fund.
 The Linnean Society of London and the Systematics Association have pooled resources in order to provide a small-grants (<£1500) fund for systematics research, available to all researchers regardless of nationality or society membership.

-Applications must be submitted electronically by midnight of 15th December for consideration for awards announced the following March.
+Applications must be submitted electronically by midnight of 15th December each year for consideration for awards announced the following March.
 Further details and electronic forms are downloadable from:www.systass.org

 Resources for beginners

 A review of some plant identification books by Philip Oswald.

 Are you hoping to study to be a botanist but don't know what degree to take or how to specialise?
 Download the Connexions Botany Careers Leaflet here.

 For a web site aimed at school age children, visit SAPS.